dclements/project_euler/README.md

 problems from Project Euler using that language.
 I find that even if the language is not well suited to PE-style problems, it is a good opportunity to try and think in the language.
 I don't work my way through the entire set of problems that I've solved so far, but enough that I start to get a feel for the language and its idioms.
+Since this is largely test code, I'll often play with patterns or ideas that don't necessarily make sense just as a way of feeling out different approaches.

 After doing this a few times and just keeping my libraries locally, I decided I'd upload them for Scala so that I could use them as an easy reference when asking questions.

-I am not going to upload the final problem solving solutions, but it should be noted that there are still going to be spoilers for how I've solved some of the problems.
+I am not going to upload the final solutions, but it should be noted that there are still going to be spoilers for how I've solved some of the problems.

 Scala
 -----